 6 Characteristics of a Good Counselor

-There are six personal characteristics that are critical for good counselors to possess and upon which to improve continually.
+There are six personal characteristics that are critical for good counselors and should be improved upon continually.

-These include having good interpersonal skills, being trustworthy, flexible, hopeful/optimistic, culturally sensitive, and self-aware.
+These include having good interpersonal skills and being trustworthy, flexible, hopeful/optimistic, culturally sensitive, and self-aware.

 Counselors must be able to express themselves clearly and effectively.
-Not only is it important to be able to educate clients about therapeutic topics, but it is important to gauge the client’s understanding at any given time.
+It is important not only to be able to educate clients about therapeutic topics, but also to gauge the client’s understanding at any given time.

-Being able to sense what clients are thinking and feeling and relate to them by showing warmth, acceptance, and empathy is a cornerstone of effective therapy.
+Being able to sense what clients are thinking and feeling and relate to them by showing warmth, acceptance, and empathy are cornerstones of effective therapy.
 You can learn about and improve interpersonal skills and empathy by downloading our Emotional Intelligence Exercises.

-According to Hill and Knox (2001), most people determine whether they can trust someone or not within 50 milliseconds of meeting them.
-Counselors must be able to communicate verbally and non-verbally that they are trustworthy.
+According to Hill and Knox (2001), most people determine whether they can trust someone within 50 milliseconds of meeting them.
+Counselors must be able to communicate verbally and nonverbally that they are trustworthy.

 Clients need to feel comfortable sharing private, confidential information and parts of themselves that are often entirely unknown by others.
 Having faith in the quality of the relationship and the confidentiality of what is disclosed leads to a deeper connection with the therapist.

 A good counselor will create a meaningful treatment plan that is individualized for each client.
-But this doesn’t mean the counselor needs to follow a rigid schedule of treatment or have a “one size fits all” approach.
+This means the counselor shouldn’t follow a rigid schedule of treatment or have a “one size fits all” approach.

 Prochaska and Norcross (2001) found that some treatments are better than others for specific types of disorders.
-Matching the treatment to the stage of readiness the client is at, is the most effective way to implement therapeutic techniques.
+Matching the treatment to the client’s stage of readiness is the most effective way to implement therapeutic techniques.
 Additionally, counselors need to be able to adapt and change course if treatment is not working for the client.